 Our ideas for potential workshops/projects/experiences are:

 Day-Hike Leader: Our goal is to begin hosting daily hikes to some of our favorite places around Manali (there are about a million trails that start from our backyard).
-If you're adventure-inclined (especially if you have previous wilderness experience), we're looking for some enthusiastic guides who can lead our guests on these little adventures after we show you the routes and make sure you're comfortable.
+If you have previous wilderness training/guiding experience of some sort, we're looking for some enthusiastic guides who can lead our guests on these little adventures after we show you the routes and make sure you're comfortable.

 Developers: We are looking to build our own booking and channel manager platform to help us manage our reservations.
 If this is something you'd be able to do - let us know!

-House Projects: This one is a bit open-ended, but if there is something you think we can add to the place that you have experience in (be that something fun like building a swingset, implementing some environmentally sustainable initiatives, etc.) please let us know your ideas!
+House Projects: This one is a bit open-ended, but if there is something you think we can add to the place that you have experience in (be that something fun like building a swingset, implementing some environmentally sustainable initiatives, etc.) please suggest your idea to us.

 Punjabi (Eastern): Fluido

 This place should feel home to you while you stay here - just like it does for us.
-Our helpers get the same cozy bunk beds in our mixed dorms as our guests, and eat the same 3 home-cooked meals a day that we serve to our guests (please note that we cannot accommodate special dietary needs - we generally have a vegetarian option available during mealtimes, but additional dietary constraints will be entirely your responsibility to manage).
-You'll also have towels, linens, soap, laundry machine access, WiFi, community kitchen access, a personal storage locker, and a community to call home.
+Our helpers get clean, cozy bunk beds, and we provide (depending on what projects you're involved with) the same 3 home-cooked meals a day that we serve to our guests (please note that we cannot accommodate special dietary needs - we generally have a vegetarian option available during mealtimes, but additional dietary constraints will be entirely your responsibility to manage).
+You'll also have towels, linens, soap, laundry machine access, WiFi, community kitchen access, and a community to call home.

-Our hostel has fun little common spaces that are all yours - cozy TV lounge, upstairs library loft & boardgames, backyard hammock & slackline - our home is yours now.
+Our space has fun little common spaces that are all yours - cozy TV lounge, upstairs library loft & boardgames, backyard hammock & slackline - our home is yours now.

 Our volunteers & guests (and us) oftentimes go out on adventures together.
 We want to emphasize that we're not looking for a volunteer-host relationship where your interaction with us ends when your help is done.
 We want you to feel part of the fabric here - to connect with us, guests who are here at the time, and contribute to the atmosphere with your uniqueness!